memfault/interrupt/_drafts/profiling-firmware-on-cortex-m.md

 The simplest way to profile a system is to use a sampling profiler.
 The concept is simple: record the program counter at regular intervals for a period of time.
-Given a high enough sampling rate and a long enough period of time, you get a statistical distribution of what code is running on your device.
+Given a high enough sampling rate for a long enough duration, you get a statistical distribution of what code is running on your device.

 One of the main advantages of sampling profilers is that they do not require